singular-labs/skan/README.md

 The mechanism works in the following way:

-- Once registerAppForAdNetworkAttribution() is called for the first time, a 24-hour timer will begin - we’ll call it “Timer 1”.
+1. Once registerAppForAdNetworkAttribution() is called for the first time, a 24-hour timer will begin - we’ll call it “Timer 1”.
-- The app can then call the updateConversionValue() function and provide a 6-bit number (0-63), which is the conversion value.
+2. The app can then call the updateConversionValue() function and provide a 6-bit number (0-63), which is the conversion value.
 The app may do so as long as Timer 1 hasn’t expired.
-Every subsequent call to updateConversionValue() with a higher value than the previous value will update the conversion value, and reset Timer 1, to get a new 24-hour window.
+3. Every subsequent call to updateConversionValue() with a higher value than the previous value will update the conversion value, and reset Timer 1, to get a new 24-hour window.
-Once Timer 1 expires, the operating system will randomly pick a new timer (again between 0 to 24 hours), and create “Timer 2”.
+4. Once Timer 1 expires, the operating system will randomly pick a new timer (again between 0 to 24 hours), and create “Timer 2”.
 At this point, any subsequent calls to updateConversionValue() are meaningless.
-Once Timer 2 expires, the device will send a postback to the registered SKAdNetwork URL (the appropriate MMP registration according to 2.2).
+5. Once Timer 2 expires, the device will send a postback to the registered SKAdNetwork URL (the appropriate MMP registration according to 2.2).
-The postback will contain the conversion value (which, as previously mentioned, is not digitally signed
+6. The postback will contain the conversion value (which, as previously mentioned, is **not signed** by Apple)

-Conversion value is the only mechanism for an advertiser to connect the post-install activity to an app install campaign and achieve some form of CPA/ROAS, which is why it’s imperative that advertisers are intelligent about how they manage this value.
+Conversion value is the **only mechanism** for an advertiser to connect the post-install activity to an app install campaign and achieve some form of CPA/ROAS, which is why it’s imperative that advertisers are intelligent about how they manage this value.

 <a name="a2.2"></a>
 ## 2.2 - Existing Limitations
 The following limitations exist:
-Conversion values are limited to 64 values (6 bits).
+- Conversion values are limited to 64 values (6 bits).
-Conversion values will only trigger within the specific timing constraints.
+- Conversion values will only trigger within the specific timing constraints.
-Advertisers may want to change how conversions are represented and optimized without needing to deploy changes to the app on every change.
+- Advertisers may want to change how conversions are represented and optimized without needing to deploy changes to the app on every change.

 <a name="a2.3"></a>
 ## 2.3- Intelligent conversion value management
 As part of SKAN, the MMP should manage this logic for the advertiser, and enable an automated and standardized mechanism for managing conversion values.

 This mechanism is designed for the following purposes:
-Provide the advertiser an easy way to report key metrics in a standardized and well thought out method.
+- Provide the advertiser an easy way to report key metrics in a standardized and well thought out method.
-Provide the infrastructure for reporting key metrics like ROAS or CPA.
+- Provide the infrastructure for reporting key metrics like ROAS or CPA.
-Provide a standard set of conversion values for ad networks for their optimization purposes.
+- Provide a standard set of conversion values for ad networks for their optimization purposes.
-Ensure compatibility, whenever possible, with existing event postback integrations.
+- Ensure compatibility, whenever possible, with existing event postback integrations.

 <a name="a2.4"></a>
 ## 2.4 - conversion value management data flow

-Each event and session tracked by the MMP SDK also queries the MMP Server for a conversion value.
+1. Each event and session tracked by the MMP SDK also queries the MMP Server for a conversion value.

-The MMP server decides on an appropriate conversion value based on past tracked events and other information such as user geo.
+2. The MMP server decides on an appropriate conversion value based on past tracked events and other information such as user geo.

-The MMP SDK calls updateConversionValue using the value from the server’s response.
+3. The MMP SDK calls updateConversionValue using the value from the server’s response.

-When an SKAdNetwork postback is handled by the MMP, the conversion value is re-mapped into meaningful events and metrics to be used in reporting.
+4. When an SKAdNetwork postback is handled by the MMP, the conversion value is re-mapped into meaningful events and metrics to be used in reporting.

-Postbacks are sent to AdNetworks and BI endpoints with the appropriate events and mapped conversion values.
+5. Postbacks are sent to AdNetworks and BI endpoints with the appropriate events and mapped conversion values.

 <a name="a2.5"></a>
 ## 2.5 - Supported models